Deception (2008 film)

 Deception is a 2008 American erotic thriller film directed by Marcel Langenegger and written by Mark Bomback.
 It stars Hugh Jackman, Ewan McGregor, and Michelle Williams.
-The film was released on April 25, 2008 in the United States.
+The film was released on April 25, 2008, in the United States.

 Plot

 Timid Jonathan McQuarry is an accountant in Manhattan.
 Late one night, while working on an audit at a law firm, he is befriended by a charismatic lawyer, Wyatt Bose.
 Taking the subway home, Jonathan has a brief encounter with a blonde woman.
 Reaching home, he notices a pipe in his bedroom is leaking and leaving a stain.

 Jonathan and Wyatt become good friends.
 Wyatt has business in London for the next few weeks, but accidentally switches cell phones with Jonathan.
 Jonathan receives a call on Wyatt's phone, from a woman who asks if he is free that night.
-He impulsively agrees to meet her at a hotel bar.
+He agrees to meet her at a hotel bar.
 When she arrives, they proceed directly to a hotel room and have sex.
 In the morning, Jonathan realizes that Wyatt must be in an exclusive sex club.

-When Wyatt calls the next day, he encourages Jonathan to continue in the sex club.
+When Wyatt calls the next day, he encourages Jonathan to continue in the club.
 One encounter is with an older woman, who explains the rules: the initiator pays for the room, no names are exchanged, there is no rough play.
-Over the next few weeks, he has anonymous sex with several beautiful women.
+Over the next few weeks, he has anonymous sex with several women.

-Jonathan is surprised one evening to find that his latest encounter is the blond woman from the subway.
+Jonathan is surprised one evening to find that his latest encounter is the blonde woman from the subway.
 Instead of having sex, they order room service and talk for hours.
 Jonathan assumes that her name begins with an "S" because of her S-shaped keychain.

-Jonathan rejects other callers, responding only when he gets a new call from "S".
-They again spend hours together before going to a hotel room.
-Jonathan returns from getting ice to find that “S” is missing, with blood on the bedsheets.
+Jonathan rejects other callers, responding only when he gets a new call from S. They again spend hours together before going to a hotel room.
+Jonathan returns from getting ice to find that S is missing, with blood on the bedsheets.
 Someone knocks him out, and when he wakes up, the room is in order.
 He calls the police, but his story makes the detective think that he is delusional.
-Jonathan looks for Wyatt, but his law firm doesn't know him and a woman is living in what Jonathan thought was Wyatt's apartment.
+Jonathan looks for Wyatt, but his law firm does not know him and a woman is living in what Jonathan thought was Wyatt's apartment.

 Jonathan is surprised to find Wyatt waiting in his apartment.
-Wyatt is holding "S" somewhere, and will kill her unless Jonathan steals $20 million from an investment firm he will be auditing.
-He must wire transfer the funds, in Jonathan’s name, to a bank in Spain.
+Wyatt is holding S somewhere, and will kill her unless Jonathan steals $20 million from an investment firm he will be auditing.
+He must wire the funds, in Jonathan's name, to a bank in Spain.